 Systems biology seeks to understand how complex biological systems function.
+Systems biology is based on the understanding that the whole is greater than the sum of the parts.
+It is collaborative, integrating many scientific disciplines, including biology, computer science, engineering, bioinformatics, and others, to predict how these systems change over time and under various conditions and to create solutions to the most urgent health and environmental problems facing the globe.
 This involves the use of computational methods and models to integrate information obtained about these systems through a wide range of methods spanning multiple spatial and temporal scales.

+Systems biology, ultimately, creates the potential for entirely new kinds of exploration, and drives constant innovation in biology-based technology and computation.
 Current research examples will be used to motivate and demonstrate these approaches.

+TEXTBOOK

-TEXTBOOK: A first course in system biology (2nd Edition) by Eberhard O. Voit (ISBN-
+A first course in system biology (2nd Edition) by Eberhard O. Voit (ISBN-13: 978-0815345688).

-13: 978-0815345688).
 You can find this book at the GMU bookstore or on Amazon.com (Amzon's Link).
 Lecture material will be based heavily on this textbook.

+Grading Policy

-Grading Policy: The course grade will be determined as follows:
+The course grade will be determined as follows:

-Activities: Percent of Final Grade:

 Homework: 20%

 Mid-Term: 20%

 Final Exam: 30%

 Final Project: 30%